 Private landlords who issue an assured, or short assured, tenancy have a legal duty to provide new tenants with a Tenant Information Pack.

-An House in Multiple Occupation (HMO) is a property occupied by three or more persons, from different families, who share facilities such as kitchens or bathrooms.
+A House in Multiple Occupation (HMO) is a property occupied by three or more people, from different families, who share facilities such as kitchens or bathrooms.
 Find out how to apply for an HMO licence.

 Many new landlords have come into the private sector market and there have been some recent changes to the law.
 This handy checklist shows private landlords all the things you need to consider when letting out a property: